azimusmanov/MagicMirrorAzAz/README.md

 ## Overview

 This project is a modular FastAPI web application for a personal dashboard ("Magic Mirror").
 It features user profiles, a to-do list, weather widgets, quotes, and news headlines.
 The backend uses SQLModel for database models and APScheduler for scheduled jobs.
 The frontend is rendered with Jinja2 templates and supports dynamic updates via HTMX and JavaScript.
+I am currently working on integrating some OAuth features, probably just Google Calendar (and maybe Leetcode) for now.

 ## Key Components